Price | 500-6000 USD |

 Eliminates Selective Feeding and Reduces Waste

-Pellets deliver a Total Mixed Ration (TMR) in every single bite.
-This prevents cows from picking out only their preferred ingredients, like corn.
-Industry studies, such as those from the University of Nebraska Extension, show that this can reduce feed bunk waste by up to 15%.
-This ensures all animals get the intended nutrition and that your feed investment ends up in your cattle, not on the floor.
+Every bite of pellets gives you a Total Mixed Ration (TMR).
+This stops cows from choosing only the things they like, like corn.
+Studies from the University of Nebraska Extension and other places show that this can cut down on feed bunk waste by as much as 15%.
+This makes sure that all the animals get the right amount of food and that your feed money goes to your cattle instead of the floor.

 Improves Rumen Health and Digestion

-A consistent diet of uniform pellets helps maintain a stable pH level in a cow’s rumen (their main stomach).
-The heat and pressure from the pelleting process also cause starch gelatinization.
-This means the starches in the grains are partially cooked, which makes them more digestible for the cow and improves overall feed efficiency.
+A cow’s rumen (their main stomach) stays at a stable pH level when they eat the same kind of pellets all the time.
+The heat and pressure that come from pelleting also cause starch to turn into gelatin.
+This means that the starches in the grains are partially cooked, which makes them easier for the cow to digest and makes the feed work better overall.

 Boosts Performance: More Milk, More Weight Gain